 |Best Social Services Jobs|

 You could call a teacher assistant “school instructor No. 2,” but that label would shortchange the pivotal role these professionals play in providing much-needed attention and instruction to students.
 Teachers can’t do it all.
-As they scribble math formulas and compound sentences onto chalkboards, they might need an aide to float from desk to desk and answer their students’ lingering questions.
-Teacher assistants also provide what Ruth Cole Burcaw, the former executive director for the North Carolina Association of Teacher Assistants, calls “the warm fuzzies.”
-“Teachers are focused on lesson planning, test scores, paperwork, and administrative stuff, and the teacher assistants sometimes feel like they have the luxury to love those little kids,” she says.
+As they scribble math formulas and compound sentences onto chalkboards, they might need an aide to float from desk to desk and answer students’ lingering questions.
+Teacher assistants also provide what Ruth Cole Burcaw, former executive director for the North Carolina Association of Teacher Assistants, calls the “warm fuzzies.”
+“Teachers are focused on lesson planning, test scores, paperwork and administrative stuff, and the teacher assistants sometimes feel like they have the luxury to love those little kids,” she says.
 “They make sure those kids have somebody at school who cares about what happens to them.”
-Teacher assistants might work at childcare centers, but many are employed by public and private schools.
-Unlike childcare workers, teacher assistants (in private and public school settings) typically don’t attend to young children’s basic needs (like bathing and feeding).
+Teacher assistants might work at child care centers, but many are employed by public and private schools.
+Unlike child care workers, teacher assistants in private and public school settings don’t usually attend to young children’s basic needs, like bathing and feeding.

-On average, teacher assistants made a meager $23,580 in 2011.
-The highest earners raked in about $36,560, while the lowest earners brought home $17,090.
-Colleges, universities, and professional schools compensate teacher assistants best, and the highest earners reside in State College, Penn., Dover, Del., and San Francisco.
+Teacher assistants made an average salary of $25,310 in 2012, according to the BLS.
+The highest earners raked in more than $36,680, while the lowest earners brought home less than $17,180.
+Colleges, universities and professional schools compensate teacher assistants the best, and the highest earners in the field work in Fairbanks, Alaska, State College, Pa., and Anchorage, Alaska.